B.A., Harvard University

 J.D., Yale University

 Daniel C. Esty is the Hillhouse Professor of Environmental Law and Policy.
 As a professor at Yale since 1994, he holds faculty appointments in both Yale’s Environment and Law Schools and a secondary appointment at the Yale School of Management.
-He also directs the Yale Center for Environmental Law and Policy (www.yale.edu/envirocenter) and serves on the Board of the Center for Business & Environment at Yale (www.yale.edu/CBEY), which he founded in 2006.
+He also directs the Yale Center for Environmental Law and Policy (www.yale.edu/envirocenter) and serves on the Board of the Yale Center for Business & Environment (cbey.yale.edu) which he founded in 2006.

 From 2011 to early 2014, Professor Esty served as head (Commissioner) of the Connecticut Department of Energy and Environmental Protection.
 In this role, he worked to create a model 21st Century regulatory agency that used a “LEAN” process to re-design all of its permitting programs for greater speed, efficiency, customer orientation, and compliance focus resulting in transformed outcomes.
 Likewise, he designed an innovative energy strategy for the state designed to fulfill Governor Dan Malloy’s commitment to cheaper, cleaner, and more reliable energy – including a shift away from subsidies toward a finance focus using creative policy tools (reverse auctions, power purchase agreements, a first-in-the-nation Green Bank, and a statewide Property Assessed Clean Energy program).